hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 # Next steps

-This setup is already a major step towards a cool monorepo TypeScript project architecture.
+You have learned the fundamental tricks which will allow you to structure a multi-package typescript project.
 There are things left to fix though.
-First, it is tedious to go into each sub-project and manually run `npm run build` each time we change something.
+1. It is tedious to go into each sub-project and manually run `npm run build` each time we change something.
 In addition, if we add more modules, manually tracking dependencies can quickly become a nightmare.
-That's why we need a build and dependency tracking system to handle all of that for us.
+That's why we need a **build and dependency tracking system** to handle all of that for us.
-Second, we would like to export our project, either to be distributed as an npm module or to be deployed somewhere.
+2. We would like to **export our project**, either to be distributed as an npm module or to be deployed somewhere.
 We can not ship our packages as separate npm packages just like that because they now depend on the directory structure of the repository.

-We see in the next part how to handle those two issues.
+**See you in the [next part of this tutorial](/2018/05/TypeScript-project-structure2/), where we discuss those issues.**

-**Next part is coming soon, stay tuned!**
+---

 # Appendix: How did you serve the client files again?

-You may have noticed that our server also takes care to serve the client.
+You may have noticed that our server also takes care to serve the client (as static files).
 While there are scenarios where you will want to ship the client separately, serving it from the API server is quite handy for development and suits a broad range of practical use-cases.

 The trick fits into these three lines of code: